 The 2018 AIED conference workshop ETHICS in AIED: Who Cares? was an important but only a first step towards addressing the far-reaching ethical questions raised by the field of AIED.
 The reality is that, although there are encouraging signs, most AIED research, development and deployment continues to take place in what is essentially a moral vacuum.
 In short, still today, little research has been undertaken, no guidelines have been provided, no policies have been developed, and no regulations have been enacted to address the specific ethical issues raised by the application of AI in educational contexts.

-This workshop, ETHICS in AIED: Who Cares? is a first step towards addressing this central problem for the field.
-It will be an opportunity for researchers who are exploring ethical issues critical for AIED to share their research, to identify the key ethical issues, and to map out how to address the multiple challenges, towards establishing a basis for meaningful ethical reflection necessary for innovation in the field of AIED.
+For these reasons, for the AIED 2019 conference, we are holding a second ETHICS in AIED: Who Cares? workshop.
+This will build on the success of the first workshop (which includes a journal paper and commissioned book proposal).
+It will be an opportunity for researchers who are exploring AIED ethical issues to share their insights, to identify key ethical issues, to map out how to address the multiple challenges, and to inform best practice.
+The overarching aim will be to help establish a basis for meaningful ethical reflection necessary for innovation in AIED.

-Abstract deadline: Monday, 30 April 2018 at 23:59 UK time
+Abstract deadline: Monday, May 20 at 23:59 UK time

 Abstracts to be sent to: firstname.lastname@example.org

-Workshop: Saturday, 30 June 2018 (morning session, time tbc)
+Workshop: Saturday, June 29 (time tbc)

 Venue: TO BE CONFIRMED